 The Yahoo Japan Group engages in a range of activities aimed at enhancing its advertising media value.
 For example, in an ongoing effort to consolidate and expand our client base of corporate advertisers and advertising agencies we conduct periodic seminars aimed at enhancing awareness within the overall advertising industry of Internet advertising's unique capabilities.
-In the area of Promotional Advertising (Sponsored Search, Yahoo!
-Display Ad Network (YDN), etc.), we are working to improve the match between advertisements and user interests and preferences, thereby becoming a more valuable advertising media both for users and for advertisers.
+In the area of Promotional Advertising, meanwhile, we are working to improve the match between advertisements and user interests and preferences, thereby becoming a more valuable advertising media both for users and for advertisers.

-Further progress in this regard, however, could be hindered by such factors as less-than-anticipated market growth, or a slowing of growth, in the Internet advertising market.
+Further progress in this regard, however, could be hindered by such factors as extremely slow growth, or a premature tapering-off of growth, in the Internet advertising market.
 As a result, we might not achieve anticipated levels of advertising revenues, which could negatively impact our business performance.